 - Overdose

-- Injury or death that occur while doing specified recreational activities (such as bungee jumping)
+- Injury or accidental death that occur while doing specified recreational activities (such as bungee jumping)

-- Injury or death that occur while serving in the armed forces
+- Injury or accidental death that occur while serving in the armed forces

 What are the pros and cons of accidental death and dismemberment insurance?

-Just like family Life Insurance, AD&D insurance coverage offers financial assistance to your family in case of accidental death or injury.
+Just like family Life Insurance, accidental death and dismemberment insurance coverage offers financial assistance to your family in case of accidental death or injury.
 But like any financial tool, it has certain limitations.
 Knowing its pros and cons can help make you an informed decision regarding whether AD&D insurance is a right fit for you.

 Pros

 - Accidental death benefits – A sudden accidental death can be financially devastating for your loved ones.
-AD&D coverage can act as an income replacement tool for your family and help them stay financially afloat after you’re gone.
+AD&D coverage can act as an income replacement tool for your family and help them stay financially afloat.

 - Dismemberment insurance – AD&D insurance helps protect your income if you are involved in an accident that results in dismemberment.